randommm/rabbitmq-website/docs/supported-operating-systems.md

 limitations under the License.
 -->

-# Deprecated and Removed Features
+# Operating Systems RabbitMQ can be Installed On